-- For more information about this notice, or - For more information about our privacy policies, or - If you want to exercise any of your rights, as listed on this notice, or - If you want to request a copy of our current notice of privacy practices.
+- For more information about this notice, or - For more information about our privacy policies, or - If you have any questions about the privacy and security of your records, or - If you want to exercise any of your rights, as listed on this notice, or - If you want to request a copy of our current notice of privacy practices.

-Privacy Officer, West Virginia Public Employees Insurance Agency, 601 57th St. SE, Charleston, WV 25304-2345, 304-558-7850 or 1-888-680-7342

-Copies of this notice are also available at the reception desk of the PEIA office at the address above.
+Privacy Officer, West Virginia Public Employees Insurance Agency, 601 57th St. SE, Charleston, WV 25304-2345, 304-558-7850 or 1-888-680-7342 Copies of this notice are also available at the reception desk of the PEIA office at the address above.
 This notice is also available by e-mail.
 Send an e-mail to: PEIA.Help@wv.gov